-- Upon receipt of a handwritten, signed, and dated request from a parent/guardian considering a refusal, the principal or designee schedules a conference (in-person or phone call) to review the following: - reason for the request; - student's English language proficiency results, academic progress, and teacher input; - ISBE requirement that student must take the annual ACCESS for ELLs assessment until the student meets the state mandated English proficiency criteria; and, - components of services and EL accommodations available and provided to the student - If the parent/guardian still refuses all services\ upon completion of the conference, the following must be submitted: - handwritten, signed, and dated refusal request from the parent/guardian to the school (attach a copy to the SRR also signed by the parent and keep original in student's EL Folder) - inform parent/guardian that any refusals submitted in preschool must be re-submitted when student enters Kindergarten - review and check off the items listed in the SRR, including all required signatures and date
+- Upon receipt of a handwritten, signed, and dated request from a parent/guardian considering a refusal, the principal or designee schedules a conference (in-person or phone call) to review the following: - reason for the request; - student's English language proficiency results, academic progress, and teacher input; - what services are offered and how are they delivered at this school. - ISBE requirement that student must take the annual ACCESS for ELLs assessment until the student meets the state mandated English proficiency criteria; and, - components of services and EL accommodations available and provided to the student - long-term academic outcomes of students who receive EL services vs. students whose parents/guardians refuse services - Inform parent/guardian that after refusal, non-EL promotional criteria will be used instead of the EL promotional criteria - Inform parents that they have a right to un-refuse and re-enroll their child in EL services in the future - If the parent/guardian still refuses all services\ upon completion of the conference, the following must be submitted: - handwritten, signed, and dated refusal request from the parent/guardian to the school (attach a copy to the SRR also signed by the parent and keep original in student's EL Folder) - inform parent/guardian that any refusals submitted in preschool must be re-submitted when student enters Kindergarten review and check off the items listed in the SRR, including all required signatures and date